jonas1ara/73/Problems/Dynamic-programming/Longest-Common-Subsequence/README.md

 # Longest Common Subsequence:

-This directory contains implementations of the "Longest Common Subsequence" problem in the C++ and C# languages.
-Each implementation uses 1D rolling DP tabulation with temporal complexity `O(m·n)` and space `O(min(m,n))`.
+This directory contains an implementation of the "Longest Common Subsequence" problem in C#.
+The implementation uses 1D rolling DP tabulation with temporal complexity `O(m·n)` and space `O(min(m,n))`.

 ## Problem description